Everyone loves a good story. Except, sometimes, when it’s about them.

 Often in nonprofit and mainstream media, if a source is uncomfortable with a story after it publishes, it’s because they were uncomfortable with the writer or photographer.
 Many times a source would have been completely happy with that same story had the journalist “earned the right” to tell it by building a better relationship in the first place.
 It’s similar to how, when your sister posts a funny photo of you on Facebook, you respond very differently than if a stranger posted the same photo.

 Building on the two principles above, we try to do our work in such a way that our subjects would know what to expect and be comfortable with what we write or say about them.
 In fact, we often provide the stories to the subjects to read after they’ve been published.
 This keeps us accountable.
-Foreign reporting in all media sectors is full of temptation to cut corners because there is such disparity of information — not many readers in the United States know what’s happening in a remote corner of Nepal, so they are unlikely to challenge a reporter’s facts.
+Foreign reporting in all media sectors is full of temptation to cut corners because there is such disparity of information — not many readers in the United States know what’s happening in a remote corner of Southeast Asia, so they are unlikely to challenge a reporter’s facts.
 We work closely with our workers on the ground and with story subjects themselves to make sure that we are getting our facts straight.

 There are certainly times we decide to not tell a story or to omit parts of a story — mainly, if publicizing something would jeopardize the safety of our workers or the success of their projects.
 But those times are few and far between.
 For the most part, we’ve found that working with integrity, transparency and respect is enough to tell great stories about the great ways the Kingdom is moving around the world.